fedspendingtransparency/data-act-broker-backend/dataactbroker/permissions.md

 - **Parent Group**: The MAX parent group that designates this is for the DATA-Act Broker.
 This can be used to separate permissions per environment (dev, staging, production).
-- **CGAC**: The 4-digit code representing the toptier agency this permission is associated with.
+- **CGAC**: The 3-digit code representing the toptier agency this permission is associated with.
-- **FREC**: The 3-digit FR entity code representing the toptier agency this permission is associated with.
+- **FREC**: The 4-digit FR entity code representing the toptier agency this permission is associated with.
-- **Permission Level**: The levels listed above with their letter code (usually first letter)
+- **Permission Level**: The levels listed above with their letter code

 #### Formats